-Each of BCT’s two phases—one in the cadet area, the other in Jacks Valley—makes its own demands and offers its own rewards.
+BCT has two phases—one in the cadet area, the other in Jacks Valley rural training area—each with unique demands and rewards.
 BCT will challenge you physically, mentally and emotionally.
 Few of your high school friends will ever face such tests.
 Your commitment to yourself, to those close to you, and ultimately, your nation, will be tested daily.
 You’ll expand your limits and emerge with a deep sense of pride and confidence in your accomplishments and abilities.
 You’ll begin to understand what sets the Academy apart from other colleges and universities.

 BCT IN THE CADET AREA

 This phase focuses on the transition from civilian to military life.
-Upper-class cadets instruct you in military topics ranging from customs, courtesies, the Honor Code, Air Force heritage and marching to room inspection.
-You’ll demonstrate your proficiency through knowledge tests, drill, rifle-manual competitions, parades and inspections.
+Upper-class cadets instruct you in military topics ranging from customs and courtesies, the Honor Code, Air Force heritage to marching and room inspections.
+You’ll demonstrate proficiency through knowledge tests, drill, rifle-manual competitions, parades and inspections.
 Your daily physical conditioning training includes strenuous exercises, running and competitive sports.
-All activities condition you to meet the physical demands of BCT in Jacks Valley and the academic school year.
+All activities condition you to meet the physical and mental demands of BCT in Jacks Valley and the academic school year.

 During Field Day, your squadron competes against other BCT squadrons in events such as distance races, log relays and the tug-of-war to test teamwork.
 Points earned, added to those awarded throughout BCT for marching, knowledge tests and performance in various other activities, determine the “honor squadron.”